rushabhjhaveri/HackerRank-CPP/README.md

 # HackerRank-CPP
-Solutions to the C++ track on HackerRank.
+My solutions to the C++ track on HackerRank.